PureStorage-OpenConnect/px-gitops/autopilot/readme.md

 	Once done you will see the latest volume stats.

-- Now check the new size the PVC:
+- Now check the new size of the PVC:

 	It can take approx 5 minutes for autopilot to take the action on the PVC.
 So you can keep trying the following command until the size is expanded: